 Bumps caused by uneven weight distribution tend to occur in people with diabetes.

-These non-cancerous tumors form in the plantar fascia, which is the ligament in the arch of the foot.
+Plantar fibromas are nodular masses that can form in the arch of a person’s foot.
+These noncancerous growths form in the plantar fascia, which is the ligament in the arch of the foot.

 - painful to touch